 Let’s take a look at some of the most common causes of fractures and the bones likely to break due to traumatic injury.
 Most fractures occur in the arms and legs.
 They are more common in men younger than age 45 and in women over age 45.

-as people reach out to catch themselves.
-Hip fractures, the majority of which occur in falls, are serious injuries that often result in long-term functional impairment, nursing home admission, and increased mortality, according to the Centers for Disease Control and Prevention
+Hip fractures, the majority of which occur in falls, are serious injuries that often result in long-term functional impairment, nursing home admission, and increased mortality, according to the Centers for Disease Control and Prevention.

 The lawyers of Sansone, Sumner & Lauber help individuals in Missouri and Illinois who have been injured because of the careless actions or negligence of others.
 If you have suffered a broken bone in an accident because of someone else’s negligence, call Sansone, Sumner & Lauber Trial Lawyers today at 314-863-0500 or contact us online for a free initial consultation.